Defenders in Action: Fighting Drilling in the Arctic National Wildlife Refuge

 The Arctic National Wildlife Refuge is the most important onshore denning habitat for America’s vanishing polar bears.
 Home to one of only two polar bear populations in the United States, the Southern Beaufort Sea population, roughly 1,500 bears rely on the refuge for survival.
 But this national treasure has been caught up in a decades-long battle between those who wish to preserve the refuge's integrity, and those pushing to open it up for oil and gas drilling.

-Industrial-scale oil and gas development would destroy the pristine nature of the Arctic refuge’s coastal plain forever, damaging natural habitats and harming the wildlife that calls the area home.
-An oil spill would not only directly harm polar bears, but would also contaminate their habitat.
-Even without an oil spill, some level of pollution from oil and gas activities is inevitable with expanded development.
+Industrial-scale oil and gas development could destroy the pristine nature of the Arctic Refuge’s coastal plain forever, damaging natural habitats and harming the wildlife that calls the area home.
+An oil spill in this region would not only directly harm polar bears, but would also contaminate their habitat.
+Even without an oil spill, some level of pollution and habitat fragmentation from oil and gas activities is inevitable with expanded development.

 How We’re Helping

 The U.S. Fish and Wildlife Service (FWS) is currently revising the Arctic refuge’s long-term management plan, the Comprehensive Conservation Plan (CCP).
 One of the key recommendations of the CCP could be for Congress to formally designate the refuge’s coastal plain a wilderness area.
 Such a designation would keep the coastal plain intact and protected from harmful human activities, including oil and gas development.